 Youth Program Coaches

 Say ‘Hi’ to our Youth Flatwater coaches!
-Our coaches are CanoeKids certified, ELCC trained, and in the process of completing their NCCP Comp-Dev certification.
+Our coaches are CanoeKids/ELCC certified, and NCCP Comp-Dev certified.
 They will be our head coaches for our Youth Programs.

 Diane Tam (NCCP Level 3)